runcitadel/docs/troubleshooting.md

 Yes!
 Open a terminal on your computer and enter `ssh umbrel@umbrel.local`.
 When prompted for your password, enter your dashboard password or `moneyprintergobrrr` if you don't have one yet.

-### Is my Raspberry Pi compatible?

-If you have a Raspberry Pi with at least 4GB of RAM, you can run Umbrel on it.

 ### My node keeps crashing.
 What can I do to fix the issue?

 If you're not using the official power supply, it's probably the power supply.